HicrestLaboratory/ExpectedForce/README.txt

 This is a repository created by Paolo Sylos Labini and Flavio Velle.
-The code implement the Glenn Lawyer Expected Force algorithm on SNAP graphs in C++ .
+The code implement the Glenn Lawyer Expected Force algorithm on SNAP graphs in C++ and OpenMP.
+A GPU version is also available in ``parallel`` directory.

 It provides:
-OpenMP version
+OpenMP implementation.
+CUDA ve

 exffunction.cpp copyright Glenn Lawyer, 2013.
 --------------------------------------------------------------